Sean12697/blog_v2/src/content/posts/2019-04-09-my-experience-with-static-ssr.md

 ---
 template: blog-post
-title:  "My Experience with Static SSR"
+title: My Experience with Static SSR
+slug: /my-experience-with-static-ssr
 date: 2019-04-08 22:00
-slug: /my-experience-with-static-ssr
-description: Coming Soon
+description: Recently I have been creating websites in a statically generated way on a server, this being referred to as Static SSR (Server Side Rendering), where a server essentially generates HTML files based on code written, then those files are served to the user.
+featuredImage: /assets/d4yjua_x4aazezl.jpeg
 ---

-Recently I have been creating websites in a statically generated way on a server, this being referred to as Static SSR (Server Side Rendering), where a server essentially generates HTML files based on code written, then those files are served to the user.
+Recently, I have been creating websites in a statically generated way on a server.
+This is referred to as Static SSR (Server Side Rendering), where a server essentially generates HTML files based on code written, then those files are served to the user.

-There are two main reasons I initially delved into static SSR, the first was due to frustration in using Jekyll, which is currently as of writing is the framework my blog is on, made by GitHub it is a way drop simple markdown files into a folder and let everything else generate, simple.
-Well, one of many initial issues was getting third-party plug-ins to work being hosted on GitHub (which is free), which long story short is not allowed, then the second issue was no styling being applied to the blog when moved over, again (long story short) the "baseurl" needs to be set in the config file.
+There are two main reasons I initially delved into static SSR, the first was due to frustration with using Jekyll, which is currently, as of this writing, the framework my blog is on.
+Made by GitHub it is a way to drop simple markdown files into a folder and let everything else generate.
+Well, one of the many initial issues was getting third-party plug-ins to work being hosted on GitHub (which is free), which long story short is not allowed, then the second issue was no styling being applied to the blog when moved over, again (long story short) the "baseurl" needs to be set in the config file.

-Then second was to re-create my portfolio (again), which I wanted to do wth JSON (instead of markdown), rather than creating every page (or use a builder, since I like writing HTML/CSS/JavaScript).
+Then second was to recreate my portfolio (again), which I wanted to do with JSON (instead of markdown), rather than creating every page (or use a builder, since I like writing HTML/CSS/JavaScript).
 Although, this was just before I knew of the term SSR and the capabilities of Netlify.

 ## Quick MVP

 Before creating anything, I wanted to see how simple it would be to create a statically generated website, so using NodeJS (my language of choice) and its fs (file system) module, I created what can be seen in this [GitHub Repo](https://github.com/Sean12697/simple-static-site-generator).
-It's fairly basic and is used for demonstration purposes, but has the core principles of what was to become my current portfolio, a json object, custom string interpolation (concatenation) templating and `fs.writeFileSync()`.
+It's fairly basic and is used for demonstration purposes, but it has the core principles of what was to become my current portfolio, a json object, custom string interpolation (concatenation) templating and `fs.writeFileSync()`.

 ## Jekyll in NodeJS